opnbnch/chemprop/README.md

 * Dropout_VI includes the flag `--num_preds <N>`.
 The default value for N is set to 50 if left unspecified.
 It also includes the flag `--dropout <M>`.
 The default value for M is set to 0.10 if left unspecified.
 * Ensemble includes the flag `--ensemble_size <X>`.
 The default value for X is set at 5 if left unspecified.

-**It is highly recommended to optimize these parameters for each individual endpoint.**
+**It is highly recommended to optimize these parameters for each endpoint independently.**

 Uncertainty is scaled based upon standard deviation and mean found during training.
 However, these values are still only interpretable relative to eachother and should be used as a ranking system rather than an absolute value.